tylerlewiscook/minimal-mistakes/_posts/2018-07-23-world-cup-shiny-app.md

 ```
 Finally, running `shinyApp(ui = ui, server = server)` will launch the app locally.

-Shiny is very cool and there certainly is enough going on to justify a more in-depth post at some point in the future, but for now, this app is up and running on my [shinyapps.io](https://tylerlewiscook.shinyapps.io/WorldCupGoals/) page.
+This app is currently up and running on my [shinyapps.io](https://tylerlewiscook.shinyapps.io/WorldCupGoals/) page.
+Shiny is super cool, and a little different than normal R use, so I imagine more Shiny posts will come in the future.